 The Mygale M13-SJ/Mountune, the car I have, is a 2013 version of the car that was first released in 2012.
 These were raced in the Formula Ford Champships between 2012 and 2014.
 My car was first raced in 2013 under Scholar Power, the engine was changed to Mountune, and then it won two races in 2014, Brands Hatch on March 29th, and Croft on June 29th, with James Abbott at the wheel on both occasions.
-Radical started with a different chassis in 2013, a Sinter LA12, but after failing to make the car competitive, they sold it and bought the Mygale M13-SJ, which then led to the two race wins in 2014.
+Radical started with a different chassis in 2013, a Sinter LA12, but after failing to make the car competitive, they sold it and bought the Mygale M13-SJ, which then led to the two race wins for James in 2014.

 A full history of the championship and the cars successes can be found on the Wikipedia Formula Ford page.

 I collected the Mygale M13-SJ/Mountune Formula Ford from Grantham.
 Radical let me use a spare Brian James Race Shuttle, which is a clamshell trailer that opens at the rear to allow the car to be stored inside.
 It had a tyre rack too.
 So we loaded the majority of the 26 wheels and tyres in the trailer, around the car, and the remainder of the tyres inside the BMW, and set off.

 Once home the trailer and car were quickly unloaded.
 After lunch, I set off back to Grantham again to return the empty trailer back to the Radical depot.